May 24, 2023

 Making a mobile-friendly website is one thing; creating an interactive platform that requires a minimum number of actions by an interested customer is critical.
 Program the mobile numbers to be clickable calls-to-action on your website.
 It will empower your customers to call you up with no delay.

 As a local business, your influence should be local too.
 Be a part of your local community, attend citizen meetings, and contribute to the goings around your locality.
 The community notices you and becomes more willing to become patrons.

 Understand your playing field.
 There is a high probability that another business may offer the same services as you do.

-Some parameters that need to be checked in the audit are the accuracy of the information in Google My Business, the presence of on-page SEO, citations, Google Search Console auditing to check if there are any barriers to indexing and a competitor analysis that gives you intelligence on how well other businesses rank versus yours, and a local rank checker to track your local search engine rankings and see how you stack up against the competition.
+Some parameters that need to be checked in the audit are the accuracy of the information in Google My Business, the presence of on-page SEO, citations, Google Search Console auditing to check if there are any barriers to indexing, a competitor analysis that gives you intelligence on how well other businesses rank versus yours, and a local rank checker to track your local search engine rankings and see how you stack up against the competition.

 Testimonials by local community members can help build customer trust.
 Consider website testimonials to be a digital word of mouth.
 For more impact, gather testimonials from prominent local community members.
 They are generally well-known and trusted.
 It is advisable to post only original testimonials and to avoid creating your own.

 You can boost your SEO rankings by linking your pages to one another.
 Internal linking also improves the website navigation experience on your website, distributing page authority and allowing individual pages to rank better.